Telstra Smart Modem 3 – not all that smart or fast (update after test – network review)

 Smart Modem 3 Booster – necessary for most homes

-Telstra guarantees that with a Booster, you’ll get wall-to-wall Wi-Fi, or you can cancel without further charge.
+Telstra guarantees that with a Booster, you’ll get wall-to-wall Wi-Fi or cancel without further charge.

-Telstra needs to learn that a Booster (mesh satellite) is not a signal ‘booster’.
+Telstra must learn that a Booster (mesh satellite) is not a signal ‘booster’.
 To be clear – it is illegal to amplify/boost RF signals (without a license).
-Telstra’s mesh satellite simply extends the signal it receives by another 10m.
+Telstra’s mesh satellite extends the signal by another 10m.
 Let’s say that the signal strength at the router is 10/10.
-Placing the mesh satellite 5m away or upstairs may see it get a 5/10 signal strength.
+Placing the mesh satellite 5m away or upstairs may give it a 5/10 signal strength.
 It then retransmits that 5/10 weaker signal another 10m (boosts the signal distance – not the strength/throughput).

 The reality is that 10m from either the router or mesh satellite saw internet speeds (we tested on a 25/5Mbps Plan) drop to 4/2Mbps.

-The mesh satellite can use Ethernet backhaul, in which case it is transmitting a 10/10 signal and transmits the full internet speed.
+The mesh satellite can use Ethernet backhaul, in which case it transmits a 10/10 signal and the full internet speed.
 We recommend Ethernet backhaul if you can get your home cabled.

-Caveat: We discovered that if you connect a mesh satellite via Wi-Fi, you cannot use 5G/160Hz band aggregation, limiting the router speed to 5Ghz/1200Mbps maximum.
+Caveat: We discovered that connecting a mesh satellite via Wi-Fi it cannot use 5G/160Hz band aggregation, limiting the router speed to 5Ghz/1200Mbps maximum.
 In layman’s terms, the Wi-Fi connection uses half the 2400Mbps speed for backhaul.

 Two-story or larger homes need at least one mesh repeater

 How many devices does it support?
-We don’t know but suspect it is <20.
+We don’t know, but we suspect it is <20.

 No specs are given, but as most IoT devices use the 2.4GHz/573.3Mbps band, the maximum practical number of devices is about 20.